Last Updated: December 27, 2019

 - How long do we keep your information?

-We will store personal information for as long as necessary to fulfil the purposes for which we collect it, in accordance with our legal obligations and legitimate business interests.
+We will store personal information for as long as necessary to fulfill the purposes for which we collect it, in accordance with our legal obligations and legitimate business interests.

 - How do we protect your information?